yiisoft/yii-widgets/docs/alert.md

 </div>
 ```

-For other examples of different Alert designs you can see the different examples in the [Alert Test](https://github.com/yiisoft/yii-widgets/blob/master/tests/AlertTest.php)
+For other examples of different Alert designs you can see [AlertTest](https://github.com/yiisoft/yii-widgets/blob/master/tests/AlertTest.php)

 ## Setters